coderefinery/automation/_episodes/02-devops-tools.md

 - Client-server architecture: configuration mastered by puppet master
 - Clients - puppet agents - connect to the puppet master to get configuration
 - Can also run standalone
-- Declare resources in manigest files
+- Declare resources in manifest files
 - No ordering -> you declare the final state of the machine

 Write a manifest to install httpd: